ga-wdi-exercises/js-gladiator/readme.md

 ### Bonus

 How could you prevent creating Gladiators with a different weapon?
+COME BACK TO THIS

 e.g. `new Gladiator("Jesse","Taco")` throws an error.